 The Real Meaning of Christmas

-Today, most people celebrate Christmas not aware of the original meaning and purpose behind this special day.
+In today's world, most people celebrate Christmas not aware of its origins and true meaning.

 The choice of December 25th for the celebration of the birth of Jesus, was "to Christian-ise" the Pagans' festival (celebrating the year end harvest).

 In the northern hemisphere, the growing seasons were over.
 Winter was now coming and the sun was die-ing in other words, the daylight hours were becoming less and less.

 Then, on the Lunar calendar the Solstice was the shortest day of the year, then they celebrated for the next 12 days the, “Rebirth of the Sun" as the daylight hours were getting longer.

 Christmas Day itself, plus the 12 days of the 'Christmas season', add up to 13, the Pagans' most sacred number.
 However it's interesting to note that certain religions decided to discard the number 13, even though there are Jesus and the 12 sons of Jacob (13), Moses and the 12 tribes of Israel (13) and so on.

 Christmas was a festival embraced by and then inaugurated by the Roman emperor, "Aurelian", to celebrate the Sun, God and celebrated at the winter solstice on December 25th, in the 13 "Moon-th" (month).
 This was the calendar created by the Pagan "gardeners" and "whole food healers".

 Then during the reign of emperor Constantine, who created the Roman Catholic Church, assimilated this feast of the Pagan’s and healers as the birthday of Jesus, associating him with the "sun of righteousness” (right-use-ness).

 It was a custom of the Pagans to celebrate on December 25th, the birthday of the Sun, at which they kindled lights in token of festivity.